Protecting The Futures Of Those Charged With Juvenile Crimes

 Everyone makes mistakes, but as we all know, young people are particularly vulnerable to the concept of testing rules.
 Being young and in trouble with the law can be a very scary experience.
 At The Law Office of Jill R. Cohen, I have decades of experience working in the criminal justice system in Camden County and the state of New Jersey.
 I understand the impact that juvenile charges can have on an entire family.
-Parents are worried about their child, children are scared of going to jail.
-I am committed to help ease these fears by structuring a strong defense.
+Parents are worried about their child, who's scared of going to jail.
+I am committed to helping ease these fears by structuring a strong defense.
 By aggressively protecting your child in juvenile court, I strive to find a solution to the case that protects their future and that of your family.

 Common Juvenile Crimes In The State Of New Jersey